-Where $S$ is amplitude of strain rate, $L$ is length of the filament.
-All the parameter values are shown in in table \ref{table:variable_values}.
-The $\sigma$ must be small enough such that the Stokesian approximation remains valid.
+The dimensionless frequency, $\sigma$, must be small enough such that the Stokesian approximation remains valid.
 We use $K=16$ (see table \ref{table:variable_values}) for all the simulations.
-The total length of the filament changes at most by $2\%$ -- the filament is practically inextensible \cite{wada2006non}.
+Note that \eq{eq:bendingenergy} is exact for an inextensible filament.
+In our case, the total length of the filament changes at most by $2\%$ -- the filament is practically inextensible.
+Hence \eq{eq:bendingenergy} remains a reasonable approximation.
 Our code reproduces the experimental results by Liu \etal \cite{liu2018morphological} (see \fig{fig:compare}).